Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

    # mount -o loop,offset=1048576 openSUSE-Leap-15.2-ARM-JeOS-raspberrypi4.aarch64-2020.07.08-Build1.35.raw /mnt/tmp/
    ```

-The files in the boot partition are now available at the mount point, so you
+The files in the EFI partition are now available at the mount point, so you
 are ready to copy them to elsewhere and have achieved the goal of mounting.

 ```console